The banjo is the unsung hero of string-based music, often overshadowed by its bigger brother, the guitar.

 Who is it suitable for?

 Overall, it will suit any adult novice looking to learn traditional bluegrass or jazz styles.
 The overall tone this model kicks out if very nice considering the mid-range price.
-There’s also a lefthanded version available, for any lefties out there.
+There’s also a lefthanded version available.

-- Tonewood – For an affordable price you get mahogany back and maple neck, which are high-quality hardwoods.
+- Tonewood – For a decent price you get a closed mahogany back and maple neck, using high-quality hardwoods.

 - Drone string – Can’t be used to play traditional styles of music.